anvaka/allpypi/README.md

-All work of the pypi indexer is done by [@koder-ua](https://github.com/koder-ua/) who hacked together the [pypi crawler and graph extractor](https://github.com/koder-ua/python_deps/blob/master/deps.py) 20 minutes (HUGE thanks!).
+All work of the pypi indexer is done by [@koder-ua](https://github.com/koder-ua/) who hacked together the [pypi crawler and graph extractor](https://github.com/koder-ua/python_deps/blob/master/deps.py) in 20 minutes (HUGE thanks!).

-This repository just takes his output (a csv-like file, whose description is below) and computes layout of the graph.
+This repository just takes his output (a csv-like file) and computes layout of the graph.

 # how to generate graph?